Skip to content

 See Hierarchical states.

-parallel state
+parallel machine

 region